bethanyv/perfect_capping/README.md

 `localhost:5000`

-in my browser, I will see my running application (if running locally).
+in my browser, I will see my running application.